Gallup Mckinley County Schools

 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Education: Equivalent to a bachelor's degree from an accredited college or university is appropriate educational field.
+Bachelor degree from an accredited college or university in education

 Full and complete job descriptions available from the Personnel Department.

 All GMCS schools are eligible for the Public Service Loan Forgiveness Program (PSLF).